 The View From Here: Accessing Art through Photography

 The digital age has made photography a uniquely accessible and familiar art form to people of all ages.
-In the spring of 2021, the Yale Center for British Art and the Lens Media Lab (LML) at Yale’s Institute for the Preservation of Cultural Heritage are offering a free five-month online program for young adults in Greater New Haven who are interested in learning about photography.
+In the spring of 2021, the Yale Center for British Art and the Lens Media Lab (LML) at Yale’s Institute for the Preservation of Cultural Heritage are offering a free four-month online program for young adults in Greater New Haven who are interested in learning about photography.
 The goal of this program is to deepen young people’s engagement with visual art, exposing them both to the history and possibilities of the medium while also providing them with opportunities to learn about museums and the many available career pathways.
 There is no prerequisite or prior photography experience needed to apply.

 Working with museum staff, Yale faculty, and outside professionals in the field of photography, students will gain access to unique workshops, experiences, and mentorship.
 The lessons will focus on the history, practice, science, and art behind photography.